mfournierca/DataProducts_SlidifyPres/slidify.md

 This helps ordinary people with the sorts of data questions they face every day.

-Invest $10 million in my startup.
+Invest $10 million in this product.

 Not for me.
 For them.